department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/navigate-a-long-list.md

 ## Examples

-{% include component-example.html alt="Show more options screen example from the VA Online Scheduling application." file="/images/patterns/help-users-to/navigate-a-long-list/vaos-choose-location.png" caption="The VA Online Scheduling application uses this pattern for choosing VA facility locations." width="50%" %}

-{% include component-example.html alt="Help users to navigate a long list example from the VA Claim Status tool." file="/images/patterns/help-users-to/navigate-a-long-list/claim-status-tool.gif" caption="The VA Claim Status tools uses this pattern for navigating a long list of older updates to a claim." width="75%" %}
+{% include component-example.html alt="Help users to navigate a long list example from the VA Claim Status tool." file="/images/patterns/help-users-to/navigate-a-long-list/claim-status-tool-long-list.png" caption="The VA Claim Status tools uses this pattern for navigating a long list of older updates to a claim." class="x2" %}

 ## How to design and build